Eclectic links worth visiting:

 - Birdseye Maple – a great place for woodworkers and craftsmen to obtain birdseye maple.
 This client is the largest distributor of Birdseye Maple in the world.

 This book by J. Gordon Melton about The Church of Scientology – Studies in Contemporary Religion” is an unbiased look at Scientology from a leading religious scholar and educator.
 Melton is the director in Santa Barbara of the Institute for the Study of American Religion, and the author of the Encyclopedia of American Religions and 20 other works.

 Center for Studies on New Religions – CESNUR gives a mostly unbiased look at what’s happening with Scientology in Germany, Spain, Italy, etc.

-Dianetics & Scientology – an article from an Indian Perspective.
-Interesting to see someone piece together the connection between Scientology and ancient Indian philosophy, from the Indian viewpoint.
+Get Clear! – an article about Scientology from an Indian Perspective.
+Interesting to see someone piece together the connection (there is one!) between Scientology and ancient Indian philosophy, from the Indian viewpoint.

 ReligiousTolerance.org – I had some discussions with the editor of this independent site about his pages on Scientology.
-He was very hard-headed, but something must have soaked through, because the resultant changes he made in the article make it a lot more representative of the truth about Scientology.
+He was very hard-headed, but something must have soaked through, because the resultant changes he made in the article make it a lot more truthful in its discussion of Scientology.

 Theology.Scientology.org – You one can download a PDF of the theology and practice of the Church of Scientology.